Entry of Christ into Jerusalem (van Dyck)

-Entry of Christ into Jerusalem is a 1617 oil painting by Flemish artist Anthony van Dyck, located in the Indianapolis Museum of Art, which is in Indianapolis, Indiana.
+Entry of Christ into Jerusalem is a 1617 oil painting by the Flemish artist Anthony van Dyck, located in the Indianapolis Museum of Art in Indianapolis, Indiana.
 It depicts Jesus entering Jerusalem as described in the Gospels, the event celebrated on Palm Sunday.

 Description

 Van Dyck's presentation of Jesus' entry into Jerusalem is quite consistent with the biblical accounts.
 The ass foal he rides is almost entirely enveloped by his robes of rich blue and crimson.
 He is surrounded by his disciples on foot, and jubilantly welcomed by a crowd of locals who lay branches in his path.
 It is a very youthful, vigorous work, full of bright colors and slashing brushstrokes.
-The restlessness and muscularity of the figures are very Baroque.
+The restlessness and muscularity of the figures are characteristically Baroque.
 The naturalism and large size of figures gives them tremendous immediacy, lending drama to the narrative.

 Historical information

 Painted when van Dyck was only about 18, Entry of Christ into Jerusalem demonstrates his early mastery of the medium.
 He was already Peter Paul Rubens' principal assistant.
 While already working on developing his own, more robust style, van Dyck was heavily influenced by Rubens, as can be seen in the vibrant colors, dynamic composition, and grand scale.